Oliver Mathews: Life

 According to his own writings, Mathews seems to have been born around 1520.
 His father was Richard Mathews, a yeoman of Kinton near Chirbury, said by Richard Williams Morgan to have been from an "old and respectable family".
 Antiquary Richard Williams writes that they had "settled for many generations" near Caersws at Park farm, where he says Oliver Mathews appears to have been born.
 However, Edward Hamer, another antiquary, notes that if so they "appear to have occupied a subordinate position", because a branch of the Pryce family occupied the Park around that time.
 Enoch Salisbury instead asserts that Mathews was "neither a Salopian nor a Welshman as some have thought, but a native of Monmouthshire, and born, it is believed, not far from Pontypool".
 From his letters, Mathews seems to have considered himself Welsh, and of Celtic descent, referring to himself as a "Brittaine".

 He moved to Shrewsbury, and on 19 April 1560 was admitted as a half-brother to the Mercers Company, which included an Apothecaries guild, to trade in "Poticarye and Grocerye".
 The amount he paid to join (thirty-six shillings and eight pence) indicates that his father was not a freeman of the company, and he had not served a seven-year apprenticeship to a freeman.
 On 30 September of the same year, he was admitted as a Burgess of Shrewsbury.
 He became a prosperous businessman, and in 1570/1571 is recorded as having owned land worth twenty shillings in the Welsh Ward of Shrewsbury.
 In 1571, Queen Elizabeth I gave the Manor of Arwystli to Robert Dudley, causing Mathews to complain of the "given awaie of the parkes of Caersouse from the burgesses to keep the King's breeding Mares."
-Mathews frequently served as company warden until 6 August 1572, when he paid to become a full brother and freeman, which was the last time he appears in their records.
-He seems to have continued to live, and trade as an apothecary, in Shrewsbury until at least 1576, before retiring to Bishop's Castle.
+Mathews frequently served as warden of the Mercer's Company until 6 August 1572, when he paid to become a full brother and freeman, which was the last time he appears in their records.
+He seems to have continued to live in Shrewsbury, and traded as an apothecary there, until at least 1576, before retiring to Bishop's Castle.